mubibic/Mandatory_2_Tech/README.md

 # Mandatory_2_Tech
-Repository for the second mandatory assignment in Tech 1
+This is the application for the second mandatory assignment.

+Created by Team Teletearbies.